r-owen/dtx_to_wif_converter/ReadMe.md

 The WeavePoint .wpo reading code cannot read per-thread thickness or separation data.
 Due to this limitation I consider `wpo_to_wif` only marginally useful.
-My main use case for reading WeavePoint files is to support loom control software.
+The main use case for reading WeavePoint files is to support loom control software.